Azure/iot-edge-v1/samples/dotnet_core_module_sample/README.md

 1. Open azure_iot_gateway_sdk solution and configure project `dotnet_core_module_sample` as a Startup Sample.
 2. Go to the Project Properties and change `Command Arguments` to point to dotnet_core_module_sample.json.
 3. Copy the following binaries to the folder: `build\samples\dotnet_core_module_sample\Debug`:
-    * Microsoft.Azure.IoT.Gateway.dll(and pdb if you want to debug).
+    * Microsoft.Azure.Devices.Gateway.dll(and pdb if you want to debug).
     * PrinterModule.dll.
     * SensorModule.dll.
 4. Change the configuration Debugger Type to Mixed (this way you will be able to set breakpoints on Managed code as well as Native Code).